slimndap/wp-theatre/readme.txt

 The new feature may be added directly to the Theater plugin or as an extension so that others may benefit from this as well.

 == Changelog ==

+= 0.8 =
+* New Theater Calendar widget with upcoming events.
+* New calendar shortcode: [wpt_calendar].
+* New Theater Categories widget with a list of all categories with upcoming events.
+* Dedicated event listing page (with pretty URLs).
+No shortcode needed!
+* Day grouping and pagination for event listings.
+Very useful for cinema websites.
+* Support for custom fields in shortcode templates.
+Thanks [ydbondt](https://github.com/ydbondt).
+* [wpt_production_events] now supports a production ID if used outside of a production detail page: [wpt_production_events production=123].
+* Rearranged settings screen.
+* Updated Dutch and German (by [pixelfis.ch](http://pixelfis.ch)) translations.

 = 0.7 =
 * Support for tickets prices, cancelled events.